JustinasBliujus/Task-Two/README.md

 Additions in this version of the project:
-Option to choose input from a file.
-Alphabetical sorting of output.
+Option to choose input from a file, alphabetical sorting of output.

 ## Usage ##